It’s not what people have in mind when they say money wins elections.

 At the local level, it happens all the time.
 Earlier this month in tiny Kenton Vale, Kentucky, two candidates for city commission each received 28 votes.
 They were required by law to settle the dispute “by lot.”
 (A duel is expressly forbidden by the state’s constitution.)
 Two candidates went down to the courthouse to flip the sheriff's coin.
 One left a city commission member.
 The other left with new car tags.

-But while things could change, the New Mexico 37th isn't the only state legislature race that's currently tied.
-The chance of a toss-up -- a metaphor so close to death we sometimes forget what it means -- is also on the horizon in Alaska's 34th district, knotted up at 4,054-4,054.
+But while things could change, the New Mexico 37th isn’t the only state legislature race that’s currently tied.
+The chance of a toss-up—a metaphor so close to death we sometimes forget what it means—is also on the horizon in Alaska’s 34th district, knotted up at 4,054 to 4,054.

 Jonathan Kreiss-Tomkins, the Democrat running against Republican Rep. Bill Thomas in the southeastern Alaska district, cautioned that a coin toss was a distant hypothetical, unlikely even with the vote tally currently tied.
 That race is still awaiting tens of votes, and will almost certainly fall within the margin of a state-sponsored recount.